Magnetic field induced anomalous distribution of particles: Noise induced transition in a fluctuating magnetic field driven harmonic oscillator: a special signature of the field with a new mechanism

 and

 $x=0$ is a common root for both cases.
 It is difficult to determine other roots of the above equations.
-Then to make the presentation self-sufficient we demonstrate the distribution function and the related quantities in Fig.3.
+Then to make the presentation self-sufficient we demonstrate the distribution function and the related quantities in Fig.~3.
 Thus five real roots may be possible corresponding to locations of extrema of the distribution function for a given parameter set.
-But for the same parameter set three extrema appear for the re-normalized potential energy field as like as $V(x)$.
+But for the same parameter set three extrema to appear for the re-normalized potential energy field as like as $V(x)$.
 Thus again it is proved that the multiplicative noise which is a linear function of coordinate can not introduce additional fixed points into the RNPEF.
-It is to be noted here that the locations of extrema which are near by to the origin for the distribution function have no correspondence with the renormalized potential energy field.
-In other words, the locations of extrema which are far away from the origin of the distribution function have correspondence with the RNPEF.
-These can be read approximately from Eqs.(\ref{eq18hj}-\ref{eq18hk}) as
+It is to be noted here that the locations of extrema which are nearby to the origin for the distribution function (with the potential energy, $V(x)=a x^4 -b x^2$) have no correspondence with the renormalized potential energy field.
+In other words, the locations of extrema that are far away from the origin of the distribution function have correspondence with the RNPEF.
+These can be read approximately from Eqs.~(\ref{eq18hj}-\ref{eq18hk}) as

 Thus the noise induced transition is controlled by the position dependent diffusion.
 The unexpected maximum at the origin for the distribution function may be due to the very weak diffusion at this region.
 The apparent unstable motion in between stable and unstable fixed points of the potential energy field is a balance like situation where the force from the potential energy favors to find the particle but the position dependent diffusion opposes it.